-Where a spider builds its web depends on what type of spider it is.
+Where a spider builds its web depends on the type of spider it is.
 Different families of spiders have unique abilities and needs.
-From creating a web bowl under trees to lines of silk that act as prey-detectors, spiders are strategic when it comes to finding their next meal.
+From creating a web bowl under trees to spinning lines of silk that act as prey-detectors, spiders are strategic engineers when it comes to finding their next meal.

 How do spiders make webs?

 A spider’s first step to creating a web is called the “bridge thread.”
 The bridge thread is a long piece of sticky silk that dangles from one point.
-The silk will stick to another point by getting pulled by the breeze.
+The silk will find its other end point by getting pulled by the breeze.
 Then, the spider creates a second thread by crossing the bridge thread.
 The weight of the spider pulls the second thread down, creating the center point of the web.
 This is when the spider begins to make a spiral by moving out from the inside.
 Finally, the spider creates its final spiral web—this time from the outside in—made of sticky silk and called the “capture web.”

-How often do spiders spin a new web?
+How long do spiders stay in one web?

-On average, it takes 30 to 60 minutes for a spider to weave a web.
-Even though spider webs are extremely strong, they don’t always last very long.
-They are constantly getting damaged by Mother Nature.
+On average, it takes 30 to 60 minutes for web building spiders to weave a web.
+Even though spider webs are extremely strong, they don’t always last for long.
+Wind, rain and animals can all damage a web.
 Some spiders build new webs every day.
 Other spiders repair their damaged webs.
-Most spiders aren’t big on wasting their silk material.
-They often eat the damaged webs so they can recycle it into new webs.
+Most spiders aren’t big on wasting their silk material and some will even eat their damaged webs so they can recycle the proteins into new webs.
 This can sustain hungry spiders when they fail to catch their daily meal.

 Do all spiders weave the same kind of web?

-Each spider family has its own type and set of spinnerets, which is an organ used to spin the webs.
+Each spider family has its own type of spinnerets, which is an organ used to spin the silk used for webs.
 These are what determine what type of web spiders can build.
 For example:

 - Trapdoor Spiders.
 These spiders construct simple lines of silk which act as detectors.